George Spangler Farm & Field Hospital

 Why visit the George Spangler Farm & Field Hospital?

-Walk the grounds, hear the stories and feel the emotions of life–and death–at this historic site forever changed by battle.
+Walk the grounds, hear the stories and feel the impact of a family farm forever changed by the events of 1863.

 Living historians and docents provide insight and accounts of experiences on the farm in July 1863: